TharinduTS/cell_type_enrichment_v2/README.md

 ## 6-IV Dropping rows closer to background noise

 By comparing the enrichment values of known "Cell type specific (CTS)" genes, I figured to match the "expression identification sensitivity" of other studies, I should not consider the rows with log2_enrichment_penalized value less than 4 (with expression values less than 16 times the background expression).
-Therefore I started by filtering those rows out
+Therefore, I started by filtering those rows out.

+In other words, I have a little over 160 cell types (167).
+In enrichment calculation,
+•	If the level of expression of a certain cell specific looking gene that expresses in a certain cell type is  X
+•	For the rest of the genes, this becomes background expression.
+If we consider the number of total cell types as 160 for the ease of calculation, background expression level by the highest expressing gene for that cell type becomes X/160
+•	The minimum level of expression another gene should have to appear significant to show up for that cell type (to be 16 times higher than the base level as I mentioned before) then becomes  (X/160) *16 10X
+•	So in simpler terms, if a certain gene is not expressed at least in a level close to 10% of the level of highly expressing genes for that cell type, that is not considered for the calculation to match the ‘sensitivity level’ of literature I found "Cell type specific (CTS)" genes from.
+•	Then I also have other, drop-na, drop-negatives and top percentage filters I can use, even though it will not make a difference after the filtration step above.

 ```